Chapter 23: What Must Be Done

 It was already buzzing with life: the clang of weights, the thrum of treadmills, the echo of someone’s music bleeding from their earbuds.
 A few familiar faces waved as she entered.
 She returned the gestures with warm, automatic smiles, unable to place half their names.

-But she kept walking.
-Because she didn’t have the luxury of fading with them.
+She kept walking.
+She didn’t have the luxury of fading with them.

-She crossed to an open corner of the aerobics area, settling onto a blue mat as upbeat music thumped overhead.
-Apricot eased into warm-up stretches, guided more by muscle memory than conscious thought.
+She crossed to an open corner of the aerobics area, settling onto a mat as upbeat music thumped overhead.
+Warm-up stretches came guided more by muscle memory than conscious thought.
 Toe-touches from childhood gymnastics.
-Bridge poses.
 Lunges.
 Footwork patterns drilled into her during those brief fencing lessons in her early teens.
-Her joints protested at first—she hadn’t done anything this disciplined in ages—but the discomfort felt grounding, almost welcome.
+Her joints protested, stiff from weeks of neglect, but the discomfort felt grounding.

 She spun, pulse spiking.

 Nothing.
-Just the echo of her own fear.
+Just the gym.
+Just her own reflection, wide-eyed and shaking.

-Apricot stared at her reflection—wide-eyed, trembling slightly—then shut her eyes and breathed slow.
+Apricot stared at herself, then shut her eyes and breathed slow.
 In.
 Out.
-Calm.
 She reset her stance and continued, letting the anxiety bleed into each focused motion.

 She wasn’t fearless.
 Not even close.
 But she wasn’t helpless, either.

-When she finally stopped, her limbs shook and her breath came ragged, but a quiet calm settled through her like cooling rain.
+When she finally stopped, her limbs shook and her breath came ragged, but a quiet calm settled through her.
 For the first time in days, she felt steady.

 Apricot slung her towel over one shoulder and paused before the mirror wall.
 Sweat clung to her skin, hair tied back in a loose, damp knot.
-But what caught her eye wasn’t the exhaustion—it was the resolve.
-Her cheeks were flushed, her stance solid, her gaze steady.
+Her cheeks were flushed, her stance solid, her gaze clear.

 Leave a comment